rachel-labri-tipton/code-sample-spring-2024/README.md

 # Zoom Feature for Quartz Solar app using Recharts (a React library)

-A piece of code that I worked on in my time at **Open Climate Fix** was getting a chart to zoom in and out in the **Quartz Solar** app.
-The app provides data visualization for solar generation forecasts in the UK on a national and regional level.
+A piece of code that I worked on in my time at **Open Climate Fix** was making the charts in our **Quartz Solar** app more dynamic and interactive.
+The app provides data visualization for solar generation forecasts in the UK on a national and regional level, and the early versions of the app did not allow users to zoom in on the charts to have a more granular view of data displayed.

 The code I'll be talking about can be found here: [Quartz Solar Code for Chart](https://github.com/openclimatefix/quartz-frontend/blob/main/apps/nowcasting-app/components/charts/remix-line.tsx).